 - Exit Tax planning

-- Exit Tax compliance
+- Exit Tax calculations and return preparation

 - Preparation of Initial and Annual Expatriation Statement (Form 8854)

 - Verification that you are fully compliant with US tax law for the prior 5 years

 - Preparation of prior years’ amended returns and certifications, if needed

 Need a referral to an experienced immigration attorney familiar with the Exit Tax?
 We work with many attorneys and can provide a reliable referral.

 Since 1983, we’ve worked with clients in the United States and abroad on international tax matters.
 We have a long history of “cleaning up” complex tax returns, reporting foreign assets, and reconstructing financial records.

 Check out our extensive team of CPAs, all with vast international tax experience.

 We’re an active member of Nexia International, a global network of independent accountancy, tax and business advisors with over 250 firms around the globe.